sahilpohare/pingerchips-js-client/README.md

 ### Web

-If you're using Pusher Channels on a web page, you can install the library via:
+If you're using Pingerchips Channels on a web page, you can install the library via:

 #### Encrypted Channel Support